John-Abdelsayed/JA-cv/index.md

 *Sept 2018 - Present*

-- Founded company with an patent portfolio worth an estimated $5 million
+- Founded company with a patent portfolio worth an estimated $5 million.

-- Patented a hand sanitation compliance enforcement systems and its methods
+- Patented a hand sanitation compliance enforcement systems and its methods.

-- Principal embedded device designer and prototype architect

 - Responsible for all investor and VC relationships.

 - Led R&D team in utilizing Computer Vision (CV), Machine Learning (ML), and Artifcial-Intelligence-As-A-Service (AIaaS) to build a IoT-based device that pioneers an Internet-of-Behavior (IoB) approach to hand sanitation compliance.

-- Responsible for licensing and monetization paths; including low vs high compliance and open source.

 ---